 Let's start in North Adams.
 The Holden Street bridge is one of three within three blocks.
 Holden Street simply stops at River Street.
 Why not reserve it for non-motorized traffic, suitably gussied up with plantings of the sort at the Bridge of Flowers (itself a pedestrian overpass resurrected from a trolley span in Shelburne Falls), at least on occasions, to see if it couldn't become a social meeting place, literally bridging two sides of the city?

 A foot bridge, at bit rickety, crosses over railroad tracks from what was Western Gateway Heritage State Park and is now Greylock Market to the stub, western end of Main Street before it hits Route 2.
 If widened and otherwise improved, the structure could take the extension of the Ashuwillticook bike path, as well as foot traffic, from the market into the back entrance of MASS MoCA, which runs from the stub under Route 2.
-Even better if the bike bridge could be de-elevated a bit and pass under the stub directly into MoCA.

 Bridges over railroads can be problems, however.
 A decade or so ago, when PanAm, now PanAm Southern, decided it wanted to raise bridges in order to accommodate double-decker container cars, it closed the Appalachian Trail crossing in Blackinton through hiker season, without warning, and dislodged the angle of repose of the banks of the Cole Avenue bridge in Williamstown.